DEPARTMENT: Bible & Religion Dept

-Andrew Suderman is lecturer in Theology, Peace, and Mission.
+Andrew Suderman is Assistant Professor in Theology, Peace, and Mission.
 Although born in Canada, Andrew has spent many years living outside of Canada – a combined total of ten years in Latin America (Costa Rica, Bolivia, and Colombia) – before moving back to Canada.
 He received Undergraduate degrees in both Theology and Philosophy and received a Masters degree in Theology from Conrad Grebel University College.

 Andrew has sought to maintain a balance between the academy and lived ministerial and practical experience in several different contexts.
 During his undergraduate studies in theology and philosophy Andrew worked with offenders and ex-offenders in both Provincial and Federal penitentiaries.
 While working on his Masters, Andrew supervised a 54-bed homeless shelter.